chauff/cse1500-web-transcripts/Lecture-6.md

 Routing is the mechanism by which requests are routed to the code that handles them.
 The routes are specified by a URL and HTTP method (most often `GET` or `POST`).
 You have employed routes already - every time you wrote `app.get()` you specified a so-called **route handler** and wrote code that should be executed when that route (or URL) is called.

 This routing paradigm is a significant departure from the past, where **file-based** routing was commonly employed.
-In file-file based routing, we access files on the server by their actual name, e.g. if you have a Web application with your contact details, you typically would write those details in a file `contact.html` and a client would access that information through a URL that ends in `contact.html`.
+In file-file based routing, we access files on the server by their actual name, e.g. if you have a web application with your contact details, you typically would write those details in a file `contact.html` and a client would access that information through a URL that ends in `contact.html`.
 Modern web applications are not based on file-based routing, as is evident by the fact URLs these days do not contain file endings anymore (such as `.html` or `.asp`).

 In terms of routes, we distinguish between request types (`GET /user` differs from `POST /user`) and request routes (`GET /user` differs from `GET /users`).